hack-gpon/hack-gpon.github.io/ont-technicolor-afm0002.md

 ```
 1. The binary log will be placed inside: `/tmp/omcilog`
 2. You can convert it into .pcap using https://github.com/ADeltaX/omcilog2pcap
-3. You can then open it into wireshark by installing the OMCI plugin from https://wiki.wireshark.org/Contrib.md
+3. You can then open it with Wireshark by installing the OMCI plugin from https://wiki.wireshark.org/Contrib.md

 If you want to log everything since the stick boots, you can create a custom rootfs.
 Place the last command inside `etc/runomci.sh` as the last line of the file

+# Known Bugs

 # Miscellaneous Links